shumbert/geeky-wiki/operatingsystems/linux/clipboard.md

 # Firefox
 Generally copying text from the address bar and web pages sets both primary and clipboard, however copying text from a text input area only sets clipboard.

+# Xfce4-terminal
+Use Ctrl+Shift+V to paste content of clipboard